Last Updated on January 29, 2023 by Andrew Shih

 Job Posting Sites

 Indeed is the #1 job site in the world.
-As a job seeker, you have free access to search jobs, post resume, and research companies.
-There are thousands of full-time and part-time virtual assistant jobs listed globally on Indeed.
+As a job seeker, you have free access to search for jobs, post resumes, and research companies.
+Thousands of full-time and part-time virtual assistant jobs are listed globally on Indeed.

 Flexjobs is the leader and specializes in flexible job space.
 The company reviews and screens job postings to prevent scams and protects job seekers.
-You can search the job postings, but you will need to pay a subscription fee to utilize the website fully and see the detail of the job postings.
+You can search the job postings, but you will need to pay a subscription fee to fully utilize the website and see the job postings’ details.

 Job posting sites are great places to start your search for virtual assistant jobs.
 There are several benefits to job posting sites.
 Large corporations typically post jobs on job posting sites, so you will find big companies and provide a more steady income stream.
 There are more job opportunities, including employment, contractor, and freelance jobs.
 Finally, the salary is entirely yours to keep, other than paying the tax.

-The key downsides with getting a job on job posting sites are you will need to write a resume, to through the interview process, and there is no guarantee you will get the job.
+The key downsides with getting a job on job posting sites are you will need to write a resume, and go through the interview process, and there is no guarantee you will get the job.

-Fiverr and Upwork are two of the most popular virtual assistant and freelance platforms.
 You can register, set up your profile, and be ready to provide service on the same same.
-The key benefits are it’s quick to get started, no upfront cost, and be your own boss.
-The downsides are you will need to bid for projects until you have loyal customers continually, and the freelance platform will take about 20% cut of your earning.
+The key benefits are it’s quick to get started, has no upfront cost, and being your own boss.
+The downsides are that you will need to bid for projects until you have loyal customers, and the freelance platform will take about a 20% cut of your earnings.

 Related Article: Tips for getting started on Fiverr and Upwork as a freelancer